 When you switch on the AC, you get a sharp burning smell.

 Reason: Chances are the wirings of your compressor are burnt or overheated.
-Damaged compressor wirings prevent the vehicle ’s air conditioning system from functioning properly.
-This will need a complete wiring replacement immediately to avoid electricals issues.
+Damaged compressor wirings prevent the vehicle’s air conditioning system from functioning properly.
+This will need a complete wiring replacement immediately to avoid electrical issues.

 - You switch on the AC, and nothing happens